cornellius-gp/linear_operator/README.md

 1. specifies a `_matmul` function (how the LinearOperator is applied to a vector),
 1. specifies a `_size` function (how big is the LinearOperator if it is represented as a matrix, or batch of matrices), and
 1. specifies a `_transpose_nonbatch` function (the adjoint of the LinearOperator).
+1. (optionally) defines other functions (e.g. `logdet`, `eigh`, etc.) to accelerate computations for which efficient sturcture-exploiting routines exist.

 For example: